Autism and education

 • have difficulty demonstrating their knowledge and understanding the task at hand

-The support they offer could include:
+The support from the education setting could include:

 • considering if their homework can be limited or completed within the school day